 C. The minimum threshold of the ump sum admittion fee is € 5,000.
 In case of admittion to trading, the lump sum relating to the listing rights paid by the company shall be reduced by the above amounts.

 3. Quarterly subscriptions

-The companies whose shares are listed in the 'Main Market', 'Low Free Float', 'To be Deleted', 'Under Surveillance' Market Segments are obliged to pay to ATHEX quarterly subscriptions in advance.
+The companies whose shares are listed in the 'Main Market' and 'Under Surveillance' Market Segments are obliged to pay to ATHEX quarterly subscriptions in advance.

 1.The quarterly subscriptions are calculated based on the category in which the listed company's shares were traded prior to the end of the quarter.